theepicviolin/LibreWolfCustomization/README.md

 ## installation

- - download code from github (green "code" button)
+ - download code from github (green "code" button) and unzip it
  - download sidebery from mozilla addons if wanted
- - go to sidebery settings, styles editor
+ - open sidebery settings, scroll to the bottom
+ - click on "import addon data"
- - paste styles from sidebery.css into the textarea
+ - select "sidebery.json" from the downloaded archive
- - press f1 to open sidebery
+ - keep the toggles at default and click "import"
  - go to about:config
  - toggle `toolkit.legacyUserProfileCustomizations.stylesheets` true
  - toggle `svg.context-properties.content.enabled` true